UniNE-CHYN/openhytest/doc/index.rst

 ..
 OpenHyTest documentation

-OpenHyTest is a welltest analysis toolbox based on python 3.
-It includes library's ...
+OpenHyTest is a Python toolbox for hydraulic test interpretation.
+It provides preprocessing utilities, analytical well-test models, nonlinear fitting, diagnostic plots, and report generation for pumping, interference, multirate, double-porosity, generalized radial flow, and slug-test analyses.

 The package is a work in progress.

 Welcome to OpenHyTest's documentation!
 ======================================